 For nearly a century now, we’ve been pushing the boundaries of American pediatric medicine and developing world-class care for the sickest children and their families.
 Visit here often for more about our revolutionary brand of medicine and the dedication, innovation and brilliance of those upon whom it’s founded.

 The Harriet Lane Pediatric Residency Program

 The Harriet Lane Home for Invalid Children, predecessor to the Johns Hopkins Children’s Center, opened in 1912.
 At that time, the Harriet Lane Residency program consisted of only one to two interns, and the number of daily visits was around 30.
-Today’s resident classes have increased to 24 to 25 members and the number of daily patient visits averages 70 to 80.
-More than 1,200 pediatricians have been trained here since the program’s inception.
+Today’s resident classes have increased to 27 to 28 members per class.
+More than 1,300 pediatricians have been trained here since the program’s inception.

 Explore the Children's Center

 Search our experts by specialty, disease, or condition

 Get the facts on diseases, conditions, tests and procedures